See Also

 TikTok (2016)

 - TikTok is the most recent social media platform to gain widespread use.
 Its story began in 2016.
-It has changed names three times since being founded, and attracted over 500 million users as of 2020.
+It has changed names three times since being founded, and attracted over 1 billion users worldwide as of 2023.

 © Shutterstock